-The System Features Learn Routine[TM] dictates how the unit operates.
-Due to the number of features, the features have been divided into two menus.
-It is possible to access and change any of the feature settings using the Valet/Program switch.
-However, this process can be greatly simplified by using the Bitwriter[®].
-Any of the settings can be changed and then assigned to one of up to four transmitters, a feature called Owner Recognition.
-Each time that particular transmitter is used to disarm the system, the assigned feature settings will be recalled.
-Owner Recognition is only possible when programming the unit via the Bitwriter[®].
+The System Features Learn Routine dictates how the unit operates.
+It is possible to access and change any of the feature settings using the Valet/program switch.
+However, this process can be greatly simplified by using the Bitwriter®.
+Any of the settings can be changed and then assigned to one of up to four remote controls.
+This feature is called Owner Recognition.
+Each time that particular remote control is used to disarm the system, the assigned feature settings will be recalled.
+Owner Recognition is only possible when programming the unit via the Bitwriter®.